HL7/davinci-pas/input/pagecontent/usecases.md

 This implementation guide also supports business requirements around the management of prior authorizations, including checking on the status of 'pended' authorization requests (by the ordering and/or performing providers), cancelling previously submitted prior authorization requests and updating prior authorization requests to reflect changes in clinical need (e.g. changes to the requested quantity or time-period).

+### Supported Use Cases
+This version of the Implementation Guide does not support all of the use cases that the current X12 278 Prior Authorization Request supports.
+The following list highlights the segments that are not currently mapped/supported by the FHIR profiles in this guide:

+1. Loop 2000E, Segment CRC
+	a.
+Ambulance Certification
+	b.
+Chiropractic Cerfication
+	c.
+Durable Medical Equipment
+	d.
+Oxygen Therapy Certification
+	e.
+Functional Limitations
+	f.
+Activities Permitted
+	g.
+Mental Status
+2. Loop 2000E, Segment CR1 - Ambulance Transport
+3. Loop 2000E, Segment CR2 - Spinal Manipulation Service
+4. Loop 2000E, Segment CR5 - Home Oxygen Therapy
+5. Loop 2000E, Segment CR6 - Home Health Care
+6. Loop 2010EB - Patient Event Transport
+7. Loop 2000F, Segment SV3 - Dental Service

+#### Patient Event vs Service Line Items
+In FHIR, the Claim resource which is being used for Prior Authorization does not have the concept of patient events like the X12 278 request.
+All services being requested are found in the Claim items.
+This means that when a Prior Authorization is being created in FHIR, all of the services will be found in the Claim items.
+The assumption that we have made in the guide is that the resulting transformed X12 278 request will have the services being requested detailed in the Service Event line level.

 ### Work Flow
 Within an EHR Client, the prior authorization request process should be capable of being evoked anywhere within the clinical and administrative workflow that is appropriate for that system.
 Generally, this will be part of any workflows where a provider has made a decision to pursue a specific course of treatment for which prior authorization might be required.
 For example, ordering a specific treatment, diagnostic testing, non-clinical service, referral and or device.
 As an alternative, the [Post-Acute Orders Implementation Guide](http://hl7.org/fhir/us/dme-orders/2020Sep/) can be used to send information regarding the prior authorization to a performing provider.